jamzi/portfolio/content/blog/react-native-styling/index.md

 **Tip**: I would encourage you to avoid writing too many inline styles and define most of the styles inside the `StyleSheet.create` method.
 It will make your code cleaner.
 You can then add some dynamic styles inline when need to access different parts of the props or state.
 I usually add them at the end of the file because my mentality is that when you navigate to a file, you want to see the component code first.

+If you want to follow along with the code example, you can clone the [repo](https://github.com/jamzi/introduction-to-react-native-with-expo) and checkout to the `3-user-interface` branch.

 ```js
 import { StyleSheet, Text, View } from "react-native"